Shynixn/repository-m2-deploy-action/README.md

 2. Encode the text of the file into a single base64 string without any line breaks
 3. Copy this string and store it in your repository secrets with key ``SIGNING_KEY``.
 4. Store the password of your private key in your repository secrets with key ``SIGNING_PASSWORD``.

-TODO: // Implement signing, javadocs and more parameters.